Anna’s Recipe Box

 That’s right, get your hands dirty, get all that yucky film that’s under the skin off, remove as much fat as possible (don’t worry, you’ll have plenty for the chicken to be moist), and remove any remaining feathers that are still on the chicken.

-3. Sprinkle the seasoning very liberally (under the skin).
+2. Loosen the skin where you can and pull it away from the body of the chicken and sprinkle the seasoning very liberally (under the skin).
 The aim is to cover every area that you can get to.
 If it looks like too much, it’s not.
 You want it covered.

-During the last 20 minutes of cooking, remove the foil so the chicken can get a warm golden color.
-Also, at this time, there will be some juices at the bottom of the pan.
-I use that liquid to baste the chicken every 5-7 minutes during the last 20 minutes of cooking (so about 3-5 times).
+5. When you are ready to cook the chicken, preheat the oven to 375-400 degrees, place chicken into an oven-safe dish, cover with aluminum foil, and cook for about 30 minutes covered.
+Then, remove the foil so the chicken can get a warm golden color.
+Also, at this time, while you’re removing the foil, you’ll notice there will be some juices at the bottom of the pan.
+I use these juiced to baste the chicken and I do this only once.

 That’s it!
 If you try it, let me know how it turned out.
 I’m trying to capture every little detail of how I prepare it, so it probably looks more complicated than it really is.
 I’ll also post a picture next time I make it.
-Don’t think 1 leftover drumstick is gonna make a great picture. ;)
+Don’t think 1 leftover drumstick is gonna make a great picture. 😉

 Still raw but seasoned well